2022 Ohio Corn Performance Test

 MOISTURE (Harv Mst).
 A grain moisture determination was made from each plot with an electrical conductance moisture meter.
 Grain moisture was reported as percent grain moisture.

-LODGING (Stk Ldg).
-The number of broken stalks in each plot was determined just prior to harvest.
+LODGING (Stk Ldg) The number of broken stalks in each plot was determined prior to harvest.
 Only those plants with a stalk broken below the ear were considered stalk lodged.
 Stalk lodging was reported as a percentage of final plant stand.

 FINAL STAND (Final Std).
 Seed companies selected a desired planting rate for each hybrid entered.
 Differences between the planting rate and the final stand may be attributed to seed quality and/or environmental conditions present.
 Populations were reported in hundreds per acre (100/A).